AbdussomodAmoo/bridgelens-api/README.md

   "account_id": "1234567890",
   "balance": 7500.00
 }
-Behavior: Validates accessible financial requests, evaluating account parameters against transaction criteria before securely interfacing with the Sandbox payment gateway rails.Response: Returns execution success parameters along with corresponding fallback sign commands if transaction logic errors occur.## 💻 How to Run LocallyFollow these steps to set up the environment and spin up the backend microservice on your local Windows 10 machine.PrerequisitesEnsure you have Python 3.10 installed and configured in your system environment variables.Step 1: Clone and Navigate to the DirectoryOpen your terminal (PowerShell or Command Prompt) and run:Bashgit clone <your-repository-url>
+Behavior: Validates accessible financial requests, evaluating account parameters against transaction criteria before securely interfacing with the Sandbox payment gateway rails.Response: Returns execution success parameters along with corresponding fallback sign commands if transaction logic errors occur.

+## 💻 How to Run Locally
+Follow these steps to set up the environment and spin up the backend microservice on your local Windows 10 machine.PrerequisitesEnsure you have Python 3.10 installed and configured in your system environment variables.
+Step 1: Clone and Navigate to the DirectoryOpen your terminal (PowerShell or Command Prompt) and run:Bashgit clone <your-repository-url>
 cd bridgelens-api
 Step 2: Create a Virtual EnvironmentCreate a isolated environment to avoid package dependency conflicts:Bashpython -m venv venv venv\Scripts\activate